-Instructions for the Paper Setter:
+Instructions for the Paper Setters

 - 1. Question paper shall consist of four Units - 2.
 Examiner shall set 8 questions in all by selecting Two Questions of equal marks from each Unit. - 3.
-Candidates shall attempt 5 questions in 600 words, by at least selecting One Question from each Unit and the 5th question may be attempted from any of the four Units. - 4.
-Each question will carry 8 marks
+Candidates shall attempt 5 questions in 600 words, by at least selecting One Question

+4. Each question will carry 8 marks.